Tsiolkovsky Publishes Proof That Rockets Can Launch Things into Space

 - US Women get the right to vote through the 19th Amendment

-Bessie Coleman Becomes the First Licensed African American Pilot
+Bessie Coleman: One of the First Licensed African American Pilots

 Bessie Coleman became one of the first African Americans to earn a pilot’s license and to seek a career in aviation.
 For the African American community, Bessie Coleman became an enduring symbol of how a talented and highly motivated person could seek out a career in aviation.